agentsonar/agentsonar/docs/concepts.md

 What they do not do, by default:

-1. **Detect cycles in the call graph in real time.** Cycles only become visible if you visualize the trace after the run ends.
+1. **Spot silent loops in real time.** Loops only become visible if you visualize the trace after the run ends.
 By then, the run cost what it cost.
-2. **Spot structurally repetitive traffic where the prompts differ.** A repetitive-delegation pattern looks like 200 unrelated calls to a string-matcher.
-To a graph watcher, it's one edge firing 200 times.
+2. **Spot repeated calls when the prompts differ.** A repeated-call pattern looks like 200 unrelated calls to a string-matcher.
+To AgentSonar, it's one pair of agents talking 200 times.
 3. **Stop a run mid-flight.** Tracing tools observe.
 They don't intervene.
 If you want to stop a runaway loop before the next API call, you need a tool that participates in your runtime.

 That's the gap AgentSonar fills.
-It watches the same agent traffic, but with three structural detectors that fire as the run is happening, plus an opt-in `PreventError` that can interrupt the run when a known-bad pattern crosses a threshold.
+It watches the *shape* of your agent traffic as the run is happening, and offers an opt-in `PreventError` that can interrupt the run when a known-bad pattern crosses a threshold.

 ## Next steps